SKMC Office of Continuing Medical Education

 - Partner with Jefferson faculty and component institutions to promote Jefferson's expertise to the region, the nation, and the world.

 - Develop and maintain Jefferson's reputation as a high quality, ACCME-recognized provider of certified continuing medical education and professional development, and as a leader in the CME/CPD field.

 - Contribute to the field of CME and CPD through educational research and the development of innovative administrative systems to support the CME enterprise.

-Jefferson Medical College of Thomas Jefferson University supports the lifelong professional development of physicians.
+Sidney Kimmel Medical College at Thomas Jefferson University supports the lifelong professional development of physicians.
 The goal of Jefferson's CME/CPD Program is to assist physicians in maintaining and continuously improving their core professional competencies as described by the Institute of Medicine and American Board of Medical Specialties as they perform their roles of clinicians, educators, researchers, and administrators for the public good.
 Jefferson's CME/CPD activities support improvement in physicians' and other healthcare providers' competence, performance, and patient outcomes.

 As an academic provider of CME/CPD, Jefferson's CME/CPD Program reflects a broad scope of medical education, research and clinical practice, and may encompass the entire breadth and depth of the art and science of medicine and medical education.
 Activities are developed from identified professional practice gaps, and in the context of nationally identified physician competencies: medical knowledge, patient care, practice- based learning and improvement, interpersonal and communication skills, professionalism, systems-based practice, quality improvement, informatics, and work in interdisciplinary teams.
 Activities must meet the AMA definition of continuing medical education and be congruent with institutional interests and needs.